Chito Victolero: Coaching career

 In April 2009, Victolero was hired by his alma mater, Mapúa, to be the head coach of the university's team, the Mapúa Cardinals.
 However, Victorelo resigned from his post as head coach.
 According to a source, the Mapúa school administration was on the verge of firing Victolero because of the team's poor performances in the NCAA.
 The school administration also elected not to renew Victorelo's expiring contract, but Victolero left his post before the school administration could inform him in a scheduled meeting.

 Before the 2014–15 PBA season, Victolero was hired by the Kia Sorento to be one of the team's assistant coaches.
 Kia Head coach Manny Pacquiao credited Victolero as one of the reasons for Kia's inspiring run for the franchise's first season.

 Before the 2016–17 PBA season, Victolero was hired by Star Hotshots to be their head coach.
 In 2025, Victolero was replaced by retiring player LA Tenorio.

+On February 25, 2026, Victolero was named head coach of the Mapúa Cardinals, returning to his coaching roots since his initial departure in 2012.